 - Bronze – planning

 We're committed to demonstrating a real culture change within the University and our individual Schools.
 Our Schools holding Athena SWAN award include:

-- Bronze Award: the School of Computer Science; the School of Earth and Environmental Sciences; the School of Electrical and Electronic Engineering; the School of Law; the School of Materials; the School of Mathematics; the School of Mechanical, Aerospace and Civil Engineering; the School of Physics and Astronomy and the School of Social Sciences.
+- Bronze Award: the School of Computer Science; the School of Earth and Environmental Sciences; the School of Electrical and Electronic Engineering; the School of Law; the School of Mathematics; the School of Mechanical, Aerospace and Civil Engineering; the School of Physics and Astronomy and the School of Social Sciences.

 - Prior to the restructure that created the Faculty of Biology, Medicine and Health in August 2016, the Faculty of Life Sciences and all of the Schools and Institutes at the Faculty of Medical and Human Sciences held Athena SWAN awards.
 These include Bronze awards for the Schools of Dentistry, Medicine, and Nursing, Midwifery and Social Work, and Silver awards for the Faculty of Life Sciences, Manchester Pharmacy School and the School of Psychological Sciences.

 The Athena SWAN Charter was established by the Equality Challenge Unit in 2005 to encourage and recognise commitment to advancing the careers of women in STEMM employment in higher education and research.